Brittanya Razavi Puts On A Twerking Show At Walmart In Leopard-Print Bodysuit

 The social media hottie has since kept things rolling with a new video.
 The Instagram video, which she posted several days ago, showed the model putting on a twerking show at a Walmart.

-The clip started off with her walking towards the front door, before she stopped and stood with her back against the camera.
-She then started twerking, while throwing her hands up in the air.
+The clip started off with her walking towards the front door before she stopped and stood with her back against the camera.
+She then started twerking while throwing her hands up in the air.
 From there, she didn’t hesitate to get down on her knees and grab the pole in front of her, as she continued to twerk.

 As Brittanya was doing this, however, a bystander was spotted to the right, saying something while holding their hands in the air.